patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/Skyline02-11.png)

 Note:
-There is an intrinsic fragility of working with proprietary tools
+This is an intrinsic fragility in working with proprietary tools.

 --